-- The WIN movement challenges Christian women to gather together weekly for the purpose of discipleship. - b.
-WIN envisions Christian women, challenged for deeper discipleship, resolved to undertake dynamic, spiritual formation with other women, who in turn will become empowered disciple-makers. - c.
+- a.
+The Association for International Discipleship Advancement (AIDA) has begun a new women's movement: WIN. - b.
+The purpose of the movement is to challenge Christian women to gather together weekly for the purpose of discipleship. - c.
 Each woman who participates in mentoring other women following the guidelines of WIN will be called a "WIN-ner."